“New Nordic” is as much an ethos as a cuisine. It’s the practice of minimal interference and accentuating every ingredient in a dish.

 The menu flirts with familiar staples, introducing authentic European elements, such as gravlax, a mackerel omelette and a big breakfast with meatballs and pickles.
 At dinner it’s small plates for a pre- or post- movie meal.

-The Vanzatis migrated from Sweden to Paris Creek when kids hwere young.
+The Vanzatis migrated from Sweden to Paris Creek when the kids were young.
 Fusing traditional Swedish cooking with locally sourced produce is their normal, and they share that at New Nordic.

-The bar experiments with scented vapours, in-house gin infusions, homemade syrups and nostalgic Nordic flavours like saffron and dill.
-The bar is stocked with local favourites alongside imported specialties like Aquavit (a heavily-spiced spirit made with caraway or fennel).
+The bar experiments with scented vapours, in-house gin infusions, homemade syrups and Nordic flavours like saffron and dill.
+The bar is stocked with local favourites alongside imported specialties such as Aquavit (a heavily-spiced spirit made with caraway or fennel).